 The importance of the 14-day deadline

 The 14-day deadline is important in regards to your right to receive unemployment benefit as a new graduate.
 If you do not meet the 14-day deadline, you will not be able to receive unemployment benefit as a new graduate.
-Consequently, you need to fulfill an income criteria which is a minumum of DKK 243.996 (2021) within a year and been a member for 1 year before you can receive unemployment benefit.
+Consequently, you need to be a member for one year and fulfill an income criteria which is a minumum of DKK 243.996 (2021) within the last 3 years in a period of memebership of an unemployment insurance fund.
+You can only compute a maximum of DKK 20.333 (2021) per month.

 You also have to apply for unemployment benefits